Lindsay Lohan: Career setbacks and limited work (2006–2013)

-Lohan's next widely released film, the romantic comedy Just My Luck, opened in May 2006 and, according to Variety, earned her over $7 million.
+Lohan's next widely released film, the romantic comedy Just My Luck, opened in May 2006 and, according to Variety, earned her more than $7 million.
 The opening weekend box office takings of $5.7 million "broke lead actress Lindsay Lohan's winning streak" according to Brandon Gray.
 The film received poor reviews and earned Lohan her first Golden Raspberry nomination for Worst Actress.
 Following Just My Luck, Lohan focused on smaller roles in more mature, independent movies.
 Robert Altman's ensemble comedy A Prairie Home Companion, based on humorist Garrison Keillor's works, in which Lohan co-stars with Meryl Streep and Lily Tomlin, had a limited release in June 2006.
 Peter Travers wrote for Rolling Stone that "Lohan rises to the occasion, delivering a rock-the-house version of 'Frankie and Johnny.'"
 Co-star Streep said of Lohan's acting: "She's in command of the art form" and "completely, visibly living in front of the camera."
 The Emilio Estevez ensemble drama Bobby, about the hours leading up to the Robert F. Kennedy assassination, was released in theaters in November 2006.
 Lohan, who appeared as the character Diane, received favorable comments for her performance, particularly a scene alongside Sharon Stone.
 As part of the Bobby ensemble cast, Lohan was nominated for a Screen Actors Guild Award.